 - Clear division of tasks and responsibilities among the relevant stakeholders.

 - A viable and comprehensive plan for the communication of the project and the results achieved.

 The Nordic Council of Ministers Secretariat is administrating the application procedure and monitoring the implementation of selected projects.
 Applications will be professionally evaluated, and an advisory group of representatives from the foreign ministries of the five Nordic countries will prioritize the applications to be granted support, and submit a recommendation for the Nordic Council of Ministers Secretary General’s final decision.
-The Secretariat does not provide individual feedback to rejected applications.
+The Secretariat does not provide individual feedback to non-successful applications.

 Have a look in this database: https://ngobridges.com/

 Application process and the documents for the application